Exhibit: James Scott Howard, Postmaster

 The new premises included a reading room complete with a fireplace and equipped with tables and chairs at which patrons could read their mail and compose letters in response.
 Such hasty replies were dictated in the 1830s by both the length of time for delivery – a letter to England might take two months to arrive at its destination – and the inconvenience of a trip to the post office from anywhere but right in town.
 There was no home delivery; every three months Howard was required to publish in the local press a list of those persons for whom mail had arrived and was waiting.
 He and his staff were available to read and write the letters of those who could do neither.

 The Duke Street post office, open eleven hours a day (8 a.m. to 7 p.m.) from Monday to Saturday, was also most likely the scene of a considerable amount of informal socializing.
 It was also open for one hour (9 a.m. to 10 a.m.) on Sunday mornings, presumably for the convenience of those coming into town for church services.
-In addition to “general delivery” mail, there were 204 individual post boxes for rent, many of which were taken up by the government, the bank, the clergy and the local Indian band.
+In addition to “general delivery” mail, there were 204 individual post boxes for rent, many of which were taken up by the government, the bank, and the clergy.
 Members of York’s business community also rented boxes.
-Newspaper publisher William Lyon Mackenzie had his own box, as did the fiery young Methodist Egerton Ryerson who would later go on to reform the school system in Upper Canada.
+Newspaper publisher William Lyon Mackenzie had his own box, as did the future Premier of Canada West, Robert Baldwin.

 When York incorporated as the city of Toronto on March 6, 1834, its fourth post office became Toronto’s first.
 William Lyon Mackenzie was Olive Grovethe nascent city’s first mayor, a position which at that time had a tenure of one year.
 The flow of mail was considerable; the gross amount of letter postage received at the Toronto office that year was £4,365.
 By 1835 Howard had decided to move his family out to a new home, “Olive Grove,” which he had built on a twelve-acre lot at “Gallows Hill” on Yonge Street just south of the Third Concession (now St. Clair Avenue).
 Howard himself would make the daily five-mile commute on horseback, and the freed-up space in the Duke Street residence could be used to accommodate the expanding postal operations which now required maintaining a staff of six.